 If you look along the top side of the PS4 and PS4 Pro you will notice that it has a full plastic surface with no openings whatsoever.

-By moving the openings and cooling vents to the sides and back of the console, it makes debris and liquids harder to enter than, say, if they were located on top (check out the Xbox One by comparison).
+By moving the openings and cooling vents to the sides and back of the console, makes debris and liquids harder to enter than, say, if they were located on top (check out the Xbox One by comparison).

 This still does not mean that the PlayStation 4 console can handle all kinds of spills, but the flat and hard plastic top surface does give the system a fighting chance to continue operating normally in the case of a small accidental spill.